The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - Over 6 million rivets hold the bridge together, most of which were driven by hand.

-- Every time the bridge is repainted, 485,000 m2 (120 acres) of surface area have to be painted, requiring 30,000 litres of paint.
-Two robots, named Rosie and Sandy, are used for removing the old paint before this is done.
+- Every time the bridge is repainted, 485,000 m2 (120 acres) of the surface area must be painted, requiring 30,000 liters of paint.
+Two robots, named Rosie and Sandy, remove the old paint before this is done.

-- Plans to construct a bridge across the harbour went back as early as 1815.
+- Plans to construct a bridge across the harbor went back as early as 1815.

-- In 1840, naval architect Robert Brindley proposed a floating bridge across the harbour.
+- In 1840, naval architect Robert Brindley proposed a floating bridge across the harbor.

 - More proposals for the bridge were made in 1857, 1879, and 1880.